-Long name Level Туре Value Range Documentation Coarse Peaking Cycles 4 Unsigned 0 to 100 Number of cycles to complete for coarse peaking. ($0=1$ Az only, $1=1$ Az and 1 El only) Coarse Peaking Maximum Cycles 4 Unsigned 0 to 100 Maximum number of cycles to complete before Coarse Peaking stops.
-Coarse Peaking Mode 4 Choice "None", "Cross Pattern", "Step Pattern", Plateau Peaking The peaking method to use for Coarse Peaking routines Coarse Peak Signal Difference Threshold 4 Float 0.1 to 100 The amount of signal difference between peaking iterations that will satisfy the system as the signal is peaked.
+Long name Level Туре Value Range Documentation Coarse Peaking Cycles Minimum 4 Unsigned 0 to 100 Number of cycles to complete for coarse peaking.
+(0=1 Az only, 1 = 1Az and 1 El only) Coarse Peaking Cycles Maximum 4 Unsigned 0 to 100 Maximum number of cycles to complete before Coarse Peaking stops.
+Coarse Peaking Mode 4 Choice "None", "Cross Pattern", "Step Pattern", Plateau Peaking The peaking method to use for Coarse Peaking routines Coarse Peaking Travel Azimuth Limit 4 Float 0.5 to 10.0 The maximum amount of travel in the azimuth axis that can be moved during a single coarse peaking cycle.
+Coarse Peaking Travel Elevation Limit 4 Float 0.5 to 10.0 The maximum amount of travel in the elevation axis that can be moved during a single coarse peaking cycle.
+Coarse Peak Signal Difference Threshold 4 Float 0.1 to 100 The amount of signal difference between peaking iterations that will satisfy the system as the signal is peaked.

-Coarse peaking cycles sets the minimum number of cycles that will be completed in the Coarse Peaking process regardless of any improvement made in antenna pointing (received signal level) at the completion of each cycle.
+Coarse Peaking Cycles Minimum sets the minimum number of cycles that will be completed in the Coarse Peaking process regardless of any improvement made in antenna pointing (received signal level) at the completion of each cycle.

-Coarse peaking Maximum Cycles sets the maximum number of Coarse Peaking cycles that may be completed before the process is terminated.
-This parameter insures that the antenna does not fall into an "infinite do loop" attempting to satisfy the Coarse Peak Signal Dif. pass parameter that may have been set too low for current conditions.
+Coarse Peaking Cycles Maximum sets the maximum number of Coarse Peaking cycles that may be completed before the process is terminated.
+This parameter insures that the antenna does not fall into an "infinite do loop" attempting to satisfy the Coarse Peak Signal Difference Threshold parameter that may have been set too low for current conditions.